Continuous casting: Breakouts

 A major problem that may occur in continuous casting is breakout of the liquid metal: for whatever reason, the solid shell of the strand breaks and allows the still-molten metal contained within to spill out and foul the machine.
-In most industrial environments this event is very costly as it leads to a shutdown of the strand and typically requires an extended turnaround involving removal of the spilled material from within the strand equipment and/or replacement of damaged machinery.
+In most industrial environments, this event is very costly as it leads to a shutdown of the strand and typically requires an extended turnaround involving removal of the spilled material from within the strand equipment or replacement of damaged machinery.
 A breakout is usually due to the shell wall being too thin to support the liquid column above it, a condition which has several root causes often related to heat management.
-Improper cooling water flow to the mould or the strand cooling sprays may lead to inadequate heat removal from the solidifying metal, causing the solid shell to thicken too slowly.
-If the metal withdrawal rate is too fast, the shell may not have time to solidify to the required thickness even with enhanced cooling sprays.
-Similarly, the incoming liquid metal may be too hot and the final solidification may occur further down the strand at a later point than expected; if this point is below the straightening rolls, the shell may break from stresses applied during straightening.
-A breakout can also occur as a result of physical irregularities or damage to the shell occurring within the mould during the initial seconds of solidification.
-Excessive turbulence within the mold may cause an irregular shell pattern that grows abnormally or it may entrap slag droplets within the shell which reduces the wall strength.
-A common occurrence is for the shell to stick to the mould's surface and tear; modern instrumented molds and computer control systems typically detect this and slow the caster down temporarily to let the wall refreeze and heal while it is still supported in the mould.
-Should the tear occur near the exit of the mould or be of unexpected severity, the shell may still fail in a breakout once it emerges from the mould wall.
-If the incoming metal is severely overheated, it may be preferable to stop the caster than to risk a breakout.
-Additionally, lead contamination of the metal (caused by counterweights or lead-acid batteries in the initial steel charge) can form a thin film between the mould wall and the steel, inhibiting heat removal and shell growth and increasing the risk of breakouts.
+Improper cooling-water flow to the mold or the strand cooling sprays may lead to inadequate heat removal from the solidifying metal, causing the solid shell to thicken too slowly.
+If the metal withdrawal rate is too fast, then the shell may not have time to solidify to the required thickness even with enhanced cooling sprays.
+Similarly, the incoming liquid metal may be too hot, and the final solidification may occur further down the strand at a later point than expected; if this point is below the straightening rolls, then the shell may break from stresses applied during straightening.
+A breakout can also occur as a result of physical irregularities or damage to the shell occurring within the mold during the initial seconds of solidification.
+Excessive turbulence within the mold may cause an irregular shell pattern that grows abnormally, or it may entrap slag droplets within the shell, which reduces the wall strength.
+A common occurrence is for the shell to stick to the mold's surface and tear; modern instrumented molds and computer control systems typically detect this and slow the caster down temporarily to let the wall refreeze and heal while it is still supported in the mold.
+Should the tear occur near the exit of the mold or be of unexpected severity, the shell may still fail in a breakout once it emerges from the mold wall.
+If the incoming metal is severely overheated, then it may be preferable to stop the caster than to risk a breakout.
+Additionally, lead contamination of the metal (caused by counterweights or lead-acid batteries in the initial steel charge) can form a thin film between the mold wall and the steel, inhibiting heat removal and shell growth and increasing the risk of breakouts.